sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 MSTest and NUnit can be used to test .NET 6 code, but they carry technical debt with them.
 Designed nor coded with .NET Core or .NET 6 in mind.

-xUnit is successor of NUnit, built with .NET (Core) and new .NET features in mind.
+xUnit is the successor of NUnit, built with .NET (Core) and new .NET features in mind.
 Improves test isolation, and extensibility.
 Encourages cleaner testing code.

 ## Tackling Basic Unit Testing Scenarios

-> _Assert_ is a boolean expression, used to verify the outcome of a test, that should evaluate to true.
+> _Assert_ is a boolean expression used to verify the outcome of a test that should be evaluated as true.

-A test can contain on or more asserts:
+A test can contain one or more asserts:

 - fails when **one or more** asserts fail,
 - passes when **all** asserts pass.